nanvel/blog/simple/books/books.rst

     - Data Science for Business: What you need to know about data mining and data-analytic thinking by Foster Provost and Tom Fawcett
     - Learning Apache Cassandra by Mat Brown
+    - Cassandra Data Modelling and Analysis by C.Y.
+Kan

 In progress
 -----------